aboutsecurity/Talks-and-Presentations/c0r0n4con.md

 # Adjust Visibility & Detection

 Adjust visibility and detection assigning individual scores to each technique.
-The following command will generate a file of techniiques that will only include those for which we have defined data sources previously.
+The following command will generate a file of techniques that will only include those for which we have defined data sources previously.

     python dettect.py ds -fd sample-data/data-sources-endpoints.yaml --yaml